Fall Euphony 1959

 “The whole world, as we experience it visually, comes to us through the mystic realm of color.”

-Hans Hoffman was one of the twentieth century’s most influential art teachers and became a beacon for aspiring young artists in America.
+Hans Hofmann was one of the twentieth century’s most influential art teachers and became a beacon for aspiring young artists in America.
 His methods influenced several generations of painters.